Finding the best vape starter kit you can afford is one of the best things you can do if you’re trying to make the switch from smoking.

 It has three main modes: variable wattage, temperature control and “FIT” mode.
 It offers up to 117 W of power in VW mode, works with nickel, titanium and stainless steel coils in TC mode and the FIT mode works with your tank (especially the included one) to give you the best combination of settings for either flavor, clouds or maximizing battery life.
 The performance in every mode is great, but FIT mode in particular is really useful if you’re new to mods and don’t want to spend time looking for the right setting.

 The kit also includes the Uforce T2 tank, which includes the 0.6 ohm P2 coil and the 0.13 ohm N1 coil, both of which are mesh coils that do a great job when it comes to flavor and vapor.
 The tank has a bubble glass body which can hold 5 ml of e-juice, and it has a convenient sliding top-fill design that makes refilling a really simple process.
+You can read more about the kit in our full review.

 The JUUL is a unique device, to say the least.
 With a “pod” system reminiscent of cartridges in cigalike e-cigs – which are simply placed into the top of the device before you start vaping – and a strange, USB stick like design, it might seem like a strange device to find in one of the best vape pen starter kits on the market.
 But the JUUL’s odd appearance and unique functionality doesn’t detract from how impressively satisfying it is to vape.